Learn how to get started with Cellular, Wi-Fi, LoRa, and Satellite using Blues Notecard on September 25th

 There are a variety of options you can use to retrieve devices from Notehub projects.
 Refer to the Device API for more information on the different requests and arguments you can use.

-Similarly, the easiest way to retrieve a list of Notehub events is by sending a GET to the API's /projects/<projectUID>/events endpoint.
-Here's what that looks like with curl.
+Next let's look at how to retrieve events from your Notehub project.
+The easiest way to get a list of events is by sending a GET request to the API's /projects/<projectUID>/events endpoint.
+Here's what that looks like with curl using a personal access token:

 curl -X GET